Quinton-Bel/csci3055u-project-template/README.md

 > **3. Symbol resolution and its support for closure** <br />
 > Swift suports similarly to block in C and Objective-C. In Swift if you want to create a closure you have to surround your potential function block with {} and assign the closure to some variable.
 Any function and scope can be converted into a unique closure.
 When converting a function to a closure you must remove the function declaration and use the **in** keyword as a  part of the closure declaration.
 If this function has no return value and no input variables we do not need to use the **in** keyword.
 See the code example for a better idea of how this works. <br />
 > **4. Scoping rules supported by the language: lexical vs dynamic scoping** <br />
->  <br />
+>  Swift is for the most part dymic scoping.
+With the use of closures and the **let** keyword it is possible to implment lexical scoped scoping. <br />
 > **5. Functional programming constructs either as part of the language or supported by the standard library of the runtime.** <br />
 >  <br />
 > **6. Its type system: static vs dynamic types** <br />
 > Swift is statically typed with no exceptions.
 Even extensions which are as close as one can get to a dynamic class have to be writen before compile time.
-However if you use Coaco than you gain access to the objective-c runtime enviroment and can therefor use its dynamic classes.
+However if you use Coaco than you gain access to the objective-c runtime enviroment and can therefor use its dynamic classes.<br />
 > **7. Strengths and weaknesses of the language** <br />
->  Swifts biggest strength<br />
+>  Swifts biggest strength come from Apple's continued support of the language.
+It is clear that Apple wants Swift to become a significant part of the programming market and is working hard on developing it.
+The flexability that swift provides is also a major benefit being able to program in an object oriented setting and quickly switch to a functional style if needed can be amazing for efficiency.
+The biggest weakness Swift suffers from is the restriction of compatibility.
+Huge swaths of the programming market, windows machines and android devices are simply not accessable to Swift developers. <br />